rfong/sustenance/bread/sourdough_tartine.md

 ### DOUGH

 **Ingredients**
-- 500 grams water, divided (50g of the water will be used to dissolve your salt in)
+- 500 grams water, divided (a small amount of water will be set aside to dissolve your salt in)
 - 1 tablespoon sea salt
 - 700 grams bread flour (5 1/2 cups)